STAND. COM. REP. NO. 1590

 RE: H.C.R.
 No. 110

 Thirty-First State Legislature

 State of Hawaii

-Your Committees on Commerce and Consumer Protection and Ways and Means, to which was referred H.B.
-No. 247, S.D.
+Your Committee on Consumer Protection & Commerce, to which was referred H.C.R.
+No. 110, H.D.
 1, entitled:

-As affirmed by the records of votes of the members of your Committees on Commerce and Consumer Protection and Ways and Means that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 247, S.D.
-1, as amended herein, and recommend that it pass Third Reading in the form attached hereto as H.B.
-No. 247, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
+No. 110, H.D.
+1, and recommends its adoption.

 Respectfully submitted on behalf of the members of the Committee on Consumer Protection & Commerce,